teja-rostan/deepbind/README.md

 _python mutation_candidates.py sequences.fasta feature.id deepbind/deepbind scores.csv_

 ## Requirements
-Requirements for this repository are found in _requirements.txt_.
+Requirements for this repository can be found in _requirements.txt_.